exercism/python/docs/GENERATOR.md

   * [Learning Jinja](#learning-jinja)
   * [Creating a templates](#creating-a-templates)

 ## Script Usage

-Test generation requires a local copy of the [problem-specifications] repository.
+Test generation requires a local copy of the [problem-specifications][problem-specifications] repository.
 The script should be run from the root `python` directory, in order to correctly access the exercises.

 Run `bin/generate_tests.py --help` for usage information.

 ## Test Templates